moq-wg/moq-transport/draft-ietf-moq-transport.md

 Object a fetch will return if the EndGroup and EndObject have not yet been published.

+A publisher MUST send fetched groups in the determined group order, either ascending or descending.
+Within each group, objects are sent in Object ID order;
+subgroup ID is not used for ordering.

 If StartGroup/StartObject is greater than the latest published Object group, the publisher MUST return FETCH_ERROR with error code 'No Objects'.